RetroAchievements/docs/docs/developer-docs/flags/remember.md

 ## Interaction with Pause If

 Because `Pause If` logic is processed before other logic, `Pause If` logic can only recall values that have been remembered by pause logic.
-Values remembered during `Pause If` logic continue to me remembered during the remaining logic processing.
+Values remembered during `Pause If` logic continue to be remembered during the remaining logic processing.

 See the [`Pause If`](/developer-docs/flags/pauseif) document for more information about how that condition works.